arskom/spyne/README.rst

     python setup.py develop

-so that you painlessly test your code changes.
+so that you can painlessly test your pathces.

 Contributing
 ============